ThanakornJP/TradeStudy/fx.rockzfx.md

 2. Identify `Momentum Shift Trading` opportunity
     1. 4H wick rejection continuation --> analyze in `4H`
         1. How does it look like?

+        It is basically a nice wick rejection followed by a momentum candle spotted in `4H`.
+Then, we mark potential retracement in lower timeframe `1H` respecting that momentum candle anticipating the pattern for making an entry along with the trend
         ![4H wick rejection continuation ex1](4h-wick-rejection-continuation-ex1.png)

-        2. idea
+        2. Formation
-            1. zoom into wick rejection at lower timeframe and identify pattern for our entry
-        3. evidence
             1. immediate formation
                 1. strong rejection
                 2. pressure